swfiua/blume/doc/anpftu/april1.rst

 I have been struggling for a while now to write it all down.
 It is like an onion, lots of layers.

-What I am trying to provide here is a physical model underlying your paradigm.
+What I am trying to describe here is a physical model underlying your paradigm.

 Noting that the angular velocity of a body has two main components: